Leaving a Toxic Job: What to Look For and How to Take Control

 There’s a difference between a “mediocre job” — one where maybe the people are nice, but you don’t feel challenged — and a toxic job.
 You should learn to recognize the signs of a toxic work environment so that you can GTFO.

-Some signs of a toxic environment include:
+Signs of a toxic work environment

 - The culture is dominated by conflict, bad attitudes, or bad behaviors, including racism and/or sexism.